 With such a low layer resolution, the Orca is a printer that can unequivocally do detail and when put to the task lives up to it as well.
 Overall, we were pleasantly surprised with the quality of the Orca and it very much matched the quality of the parts and the overall sense we are working with a piece of equipment backed by a dedicated and passionate manufacturer.

-ABS results were more than decent, and we found that the heated plate works well, even heating up relatively quickly.
-PLA fared just as well, and the only real minor issue was a little bit of sub-par layering traces that we were able to sand out in post-production, but nothing to seriously have us worrying.
+ABS results were more than solid, and we found that the heated plate works well, even heating up relatively fast.
+PLA fared just as well, and the only real tiny issue was a little bit of sub-par layering traces that we were able to sand out in post-production, but nothing to seriously have us worrying.
 To give a benchmark, the performance of the Orca is nearly on par with the ever-popular CR-10.

 The open plan design does mean the Orca can be noisy, but relative to similar printers it’s nothing too troublesome or out of the ordinary.